How to start a side gig with no money

 1. Choose a No-Cost Idea

-A few years ago I was in the same position, so I started a print on demand business, as well as a fashion blog.
+A few years ago I was in the same position, so I started a print-on-demand business, as well as a fashion blog.
 The print on demand business was free to start.
-Sign up with a company like printify, upload designs, printify makes and ships the product.
-The blog on the other hand, i used hostinger (and still use it till today) and it only cost me $2.95.
-More about this later!

-You see, there are so many options.
+There are so many options to choose from.
 Your goal is to pick something simple, low effort, and free to set up.
 One idea, one platform.
 That’s all you need to begin.

 2. Start With What You Already Know

-Only start a business the requires skills you already have, so you don’t have to spend any time or money taking a course or learning something from scratch.
-You’re probably sitting on valuable skills without even realising it.
+Start a business that requires skills you already have, so you don’t have to spend any time or money taking a course or learning something from scratch.

 Maybe you’ve figured out how to meal prep for your baby.
 Or you know how to create catchy reels using Canva.
-Maybe you know how to design clipart using Ideogram.
-Or Maybe you’re good at bedtime routines or budgeting on one income.
-Whatever you’re already doing in your everyday life—there’s likely someone out there who would gladly pay for help with that.
+Or maybe you’re good at budgeting on one income.
+Whatever you’re already doing in your everyday life, there’s likely someone out there who would gladly pay for help with that.
 So you can build a business around it.

 Whether you’re creating a digital product, offering a small service, or launching a content page, start with free tools.
 Don’t subscribe to any expensive software until you can afford it.

-Here are some free tools that have helped so many people grow £500-£10k/month businesses.
+Here is a list of free tools that have helped so many people grow £500-£10k/month businesses.
+Save this in your notes.

 Canva – For designing planners, workbooks, Instagram graphics, thumbnails, and logos.